 The basic function of Taps 3 is the deployment of an outer plate which induces a small amount of list and yaw into the running attitude of the boat.
 The system is designed such that you can do all of this from a more level weighted starting point.
 Key words *More Level*.
-As a plate is deployed into the water, the boat is rocked over slightly onto its side, the convergence of water is delayed, a wave forms and away you go.
+As a plate is deployed into the water, the boat is rocked over slightly onto its side, a wave forms and away you go.
 What’s important to understand is that as you deploy more plate into the water you also induce more lift back into the rear of the boat.
 All of that ballast you filled is now being leveraged slightly back out of the water.
 Understanding that concept alone can save you loads of time.
 Why is that important?
 Surf system boats need to be somewhat evenly weighted down (flat).
 When the boat is flat it takes much more ballast to weight it down in the water then a boat that is tilted on its side (Listed).
 This is why we want to run as little amount of plate as possible to achieve a clean wave face.
 Taps 3 equipped boats will run better as you increase the amount of total ballast.
 The positive change in wave in relation to weight added is substantial.

 So, we have a grasp on how the system works and that the heavier we can comfortably get it the better.
 The next thing we need to understand is that the system still needs the end user to make sure its operating within a certain window.
 While the system can induce list and yaw, we might need to help it in those areas a bit via ballast or where passengers are sitting.
 Make sure your ballast system is functioning.
 Make sure its filling completely, and please please make sure its holding water.
 Its so important.
 Often times I will go out with customers on demos who might be having a hard time setting the boat up, and rather then start from the basics by checking each box, they jump right to adjusting taps 3 back and forth and changing a ton of variables.
 The system is super adjustable, its what makes it elite but it also opens Pandora’s box for customers that don’t understand the system.
 If your boat isnt filling all the way or is passively draining water, you will never be able to get a solid platform to go off of.